ffabi/Project_TDK/README.md

-This project is under construction, final ETA is December
+This project is heavily under construction, final ETA is December